lukaspfisterch/kl-execution-theory/README.md

 ---

+## Non-Goals

+This theory deliberately does not define:
+- concrete execution engines or runtimes
+- performance characteristics
+- concurrency or parallelism models
+- storage, persistence, or transport layers
+- operational metadata or telemetry

+These concerns belong to implementations built on top of the theory, not to the axiomatic layer itself.

+---

 ## Status

 This is the initial version of the theory repository.
+The axioms are intended to be stable once published; future changes are expected to be refinements and clarifications, not semantic rewrites.
 The goal is not completeness, but preservation and iterative refinement.

 An independent external review has been conducted and is available in